nutanix-japan/nai-llm/docs/iep/iep_deploy.md

               app: nvidia-dcgm-exporter
     ```

+    !!!tip

+           It is possible to get the values file using the following command

+           ```bash
+           helm repo add ntnx-charts https://nutanix.github.io/helm-releases
+           helm repo update ntnx-charts
+           helm pull ntnx-charts/nai-core --version=nai-core-version --untar=true
+           ```

+           All the files will be untar'ed to a folder nai-core in the present working directory

+           Use the ``nkp-values.yaml`` file in the installation command

 6. In ``VSCode``, Under ``$HOME/nai`` folder, click on **New File** :material-file-plus-outline: and create a file with the following name:

     ```bash